bunsanweb/grp-demo/examples/readme.md

 # Examples

-Here are several example applications to connet `proxyd.js`.
+Here are several example applications to connect `proxyd.js`.

-You can **open the HTML file** in your browser.
+You can **open the HTML files** in your browser.
 The application will automatically connect to a `proxyd.js` server specified as a `proxyUrl` in its js file, then it provides proxy based URLs access from remote browsers.